instructorc/CSPT342_Web_Application/README.md

 - Identify the various pages your application will have and describe what users will be able to accomplish
 - Identify three goals of the application
 - Identify tools/software you will use to complete the project.
 If you are completing the application as part of a team, you will also need to identify collaboration tools.
-* I suggest using an online coding environment that will allow you to work collaboratively and practice git commands.
+* I suggest using an online coding environment that will allow your team to work collaboratively and practice git commands.
 A few are listed below.
    - [CodeSandbox.io](https://codesandbox.io/)
    - [Replit.com](https://replit.com/)